FusionAuth/fusionauth-site/site/learn/expert-advice/oauth/modern-guide-to-oauth.md

 Wow, that's a lot of different ways you can use OAuth.
 That's the power and the danger of OAuth, to be honest with you.
 It is so flexible that people new to it can be overwhelmed.
 So, here's a handy set of questions for you to ask yourself.

-* Are you looking to build a safe, secure and standards friendly authentication and authorization system?
+* Are you looking to outsource your authentication and authorization to a safe, secure and standards-friendly auth system?
 You'll want [Local login and registration](#local-login-and-registration) in that case.
-* Trying to avoid storing credentials because you don't want to any responsibility for passwords?
+* Trying to avoid storing any credentials because you don't want responsibility for passwords?
 [Third-party login and registration](#third-party-login-and-registration) is where it's at.
 * Are you selling to Enterprise customers?
 Folks who hear terms like SAML and SOC2 and are comforted, rather than disturbed?
 Scoot on over to [Enterprise login and registration](#enterprise-login-and-registration).
 * Are you building service to service communication with no user involved?
 If so, you are looking for [Machine-to-machine authorization](#machine-to-machine-authorization).
 * Are you trying to let a user log in from a separate device?
 That is, from a TV or similar device without a friendly typing interface?
 If this is so, check out [Device login and registration](#device-login-and-registration).